AbdulSaleh/dialog-probing/README.md

 ## Probing experiments

-For all of the following commands, replace <TASK> with whatever task name you want to probe for.
-The list of tasks names is below.
+For all of the following commands, replace \<TASK\> with whatever task name you want to probe for.
+The task names are listed below.

 * trecquestion
 * act_dailydialog